Where to Stay in Gatlinburg: Best Areas & Hotels

 We may earn a commission from affiliate links ()

-Tucked along the northern edge of the Great Smoky Mountains National Park, Gatlinburg is a favorite spot for families, couples, or singles who want to explore the great outdoors; visit a few popular tourist attractions; or simply relax.
+Tucked along the northern edge of the Great Smoky Mountains National Park, Gatlinburg is a favorite spot for families, couples, or singles who want to hike some trails and explore the great outdoors; visit a few popular tourist attractions; or simply relax.

 There are a wide range of lodgings in and near top downtown attractions like the family-favorite Ripley's Aquarium and Ripley's believe it or Not!, as well as a variety of restaurants and shops.